skgrange/threadr/README.md

 ### Padding time-series

-When dealing with time-series data, often one of the most important things to do is to ensure that the time-series is uniform, *i.e.* all dates which occurred during the period of observation are present. `time_pad` is a robust function which does exactly that.
+When dealing with time-series data, often an important thing to do is to ensure that the time-series is uniform or regular, *i.e.* check if all dates which occurred during the period of observation are present. `time_pad` is a robust function which does exactly that.
 There are also helpful extensions such as starting the time-series at the beginning of a hour/day/month/year, and ensuring that identifying variables are added to the data after time-padding has occurred.

 ```
 # Set-up